Power Management on VMware Horizon Cloud on Microsoft Azure

 • High threshold: 50%

-• Select Optimize for Power when you want the system to wait, if possible, before powering on the next desktop instance.
+• Select Optimize for Cost when you want the system to wait, if possible, before powering on the next desktop instance.
 The occupancy of the assignment's set of desktops is higher before the system powers up the next desktop instance.
 Even though this selection minimizes capacity costs by having more utilization of the existing desktops, this setting increases the chance that there might be a delay when new users try to log in, because they might have to wait for the time it takes to power on desktops.

 The threshold values used for assignments or farms configured with Optimized for Power is as follows: